epfl-ada/ada-2022-project-tacocat/README.md

 ### Step 1: Drawing the Network Graph

-- Using Fruchterman-Reingold [force-directed algorithm](https://en.wikipedia.org/wiki/Force-directed_graph_drawing#Methods) since this algorithm emphasize the position of the nodes, assuring as few edge crossings and distance disparities as possible.
+- We used Fruchterman-Reingold [force-directed algorithm](https://en.wikipedia.org/wiki/Force-directed_graph_drawing#Methods) since this algorithm emphasizes the position of the nodes, assuring as few edge crossings and distance disparities as possible.
 The algorithm works similarly to the interaction between attractive and repelling forces.
 The edges between nodes are the springs that pull closer, and the nodes themselves are the object exerting push.
     - It is worth noting that the algorithm iterates until it reaches an equilibrium, so it can take a long time to finish.
 In worst cases, it can take up to O(N<sup>3</sup>), although optimization can improve the running time to be O(N<sup>2</sup> log(N)), where N is the number of nodes.
 It is for this reason that we decided to save a serialized version of the result using `Pickle`.
 - We used the package `NetworkX` which provides useful tools and functions for complex networks.